datadavev/igsn_resolver/README.md

 uvicorn main:app --reload
 ```

-A push to `main` on the origin repo will result in a re-deployment to `deta.sh`.
+A push to `main` on the origin repo will result in a re-deployment to `deta.sh` and deployment of the web interface to GitHub pages.

 Tests can be run with `pytest`, e.g.: